WordPress/gutenberg/docs/how-to-guides/block-based-theme/README.md

 <!-- wp:template-part {"slug":"footer","theme":"myfirsttheme"} /-->
 ```

-If you used a different theme name, adjust the value for the theme key.
+If you used a different theme name, adjust the value for the theme text domain.

 Eventually, you will be able to create and combine templates and template parts directly in the site editor.